HTS-Tech-Team/HTS-Tech-Team.github.io/README.md

 Need to get rid of all the stuff we aren't using

 Change the images on the "What We've Been up to" page/ entirely remove that as we have the social page.
-Make the "Contact Us" heading on contact.html a bit nicer
+Make the "Contact Us" heading on contact.html a bit nicer.

+Create and add our own logo, not the school one.

-Start the youtube channel, so that we can make links for it
+Start the youtube channel, so that we can make links for it.